-Option1 is to undertake the IB Diploma Programme (DP).
-Option 2 is to take a series of DP courses and attain the UWCEA Diploma.
+Option 1 is to undertake the IB Diploma Programme (DP).

+Option 2 is to take a series of DP courses (formerly Certificate route) and attain the UWCEA Diploma.

 It is important that you make an informed decision regarding which option to take.